 The Classic Orangery

-The Classic Orangery, maintains the more traditional style of a 16th century Orangery with its strong brick piers, internal pelmet and stylish, curved cornice.
+The Classic Orangery, maintains the more traditional style of a 16th-century Orangery with its strong brick piers, internal pelmet and stylish, curved cornice.
 The Classic Orangery recreates that stately-home elegance of a bygone era.

 The Lantern Orangery

 A Lantern Orangery is exceptionally versatile, suited to quite literally any type of property.
 Perfect for modern or traditional projects.
-The Ultrasky roof lantern gives a deep perimeter ceiling inside, allowing lighting to be strategically placed anywhere in the ceiling, creating some stunning effects, perfect for extending kitchen or dining areas, or creating a space to entertain and wow your friends.
+The Ultrasky roof lantern gives a deep perimeter ceiling inside, allowing lighting to be strategically placed anywhere in the ceiling, creating some stunning effects, perfect for extending kitchen or dining areas or creating a space to entertain and wow your friends.

 What is A Conservatory?

 A conservatory is the most popular choice of home extension throughout the UK.
 The difference between a conservatory and an orangery is mostly to do with the amount of glazing.
 Due to this, conservatories are often seen as the brighter choice for getting more natural light into your home.
-Thanks to high performance glass they are thermally efficient and can really open up any home with subtle aesthetics.
+Thanks to high-performance glass they are thermally efficient and can really open up any home with subtle aesthetics.

 The Classic roof style is perhaps the roof that you would associate with a traditional conservatory, these double glazed roofs feature all the classic aesthetics that everyone recognises.
 Of all the different roof styles this would be the one that highlights the main difference between a conservatory and an orangery.
-Full glass conservatory roofs allow an abundance of natural light to flow into the space.
+Full glass conservatory roofs allow an abundance of natural light to flow into the extra space.
 Perfect for growing plants, or entertaining guests.

-A LivinRoof is visually the polar opposite from the Classic Roof, LivinRoof is a solid roof alternative to a traditional glass roof.
+A LivinRoof is visually the polar opposite of the Classic Roof, LivinRoof is a solid roof alternative to a traditional glass roof.
 Installing a solid roof creates a look much like a traditional extension, which is another reason why homeowners find it hard to work out the difference between an orangery and a conservatory.
 Solid replacement conservatory roofs provide privacy, whilst the addition of glass panels give the room a bright and spacious feel.

 The Ultraroof conservatory replacement roof is very similar to the LivinRoof.
 The big difference between the two is that rather than solid panels, Ultraroof uses composite tiles.
 The tiles aesthetics create a wow factor that are easy to match with traditional homes, they look especially good when used in conjunction with a lean-to conservatory.
 The tiles make the UltraRoof incredibly safe, secure and weatherproof.